 Dual-degree programs enable students to earn two degrees concurrently.
 All dual-degree programs require Graduate Faculty Senate approval.

-There are currently three dual degree options available for students seeking their MPA: MPA/Juris Doctor, MPA/Master of Public Health and MPA/Master of Health Administration.
+There are currently four dual degree options available for students seeking their MPA: MPA/Juris Doctor, MPA/Master of Public Health, MPA/Master of Health Administration, and MPA/Master of Library & Information Science.

 Students should be admitted to both degree programs at the same time using separate applications.
 Students may postpone enrollment in an approved dual-degree program to no later than the end of their second semester at MU.